Frequently used annuity terms:

-An annuity that delivers 100% protection from market downturns with the potential for earned interest.
-Note that for a deferred fixed annuity, there is the benefit of a guaranteed interest rate, in addition to downside protection and the potential for earned interest.
+A type of annuity that delivers 100% protection from market downturns with potential for earned interest.
+Many fixed annuities provide the benefit of a guaranteed interest rate, in addition to downside protection and the potential for earned interest.

 Fixed indexed annuity

 An annuity that guarantees principal protection from market downturns with the potential for growth tied to a market index by guaranteeing no principal loss and limited returns.

 The period when annuity principal has the potential to grow.
 (Some annuities allow for additional contributions over time.)
 More consumer friendly terms include growth stage and accumulation phase.

 The payments from an annuity that are payable for life.
 Unused principal is paid to the contract beneficiaries in most types of annuities.